makararena/Data-Analyst-Test-Task/README.md

 # Test-Task
-Data - folder with all data used in my assignment
+1. Data - folder with all data used in my assignment

-Solution - is main file
+2. Solution - is the main file

-Plots - folder with all plots in .png format
+3. Plots - folder with all plots in .png format